-This is a consultation on both the proposed closure of Brandhall Golf Course and club house and potential alternative uses for the site.
+A six-week consultation has been held on the proposed closure of Brandhall Golf Course and club house and potential alternative uses for the site.

-We are keen to hear what people think and this consultation gives everyone the chance to have their say before a final decision is taken on the future of the course.
+We were keen to hear what people thought and this consultation gave everyone the chance to have their say before a final decision is taken on the future of the course.

-The consultation runs from Thursday 7 November 2019 for six weeks, ending on Thursday 19 December 2019.
+The consultation, which included an online survey and drop-in sessions in the local area, ran from Thursday 7 November 2019, ending on Thursday 19 December 2019.

-Following the consultation, we will collate all the responses to the survey and report back to a Cabinet meeting for councillors to consider.
+Now the consultation has concluded, we will collate the responses and report back to a Cabinet meeting for councillors to consider.

 Background to the consultation